How Loyalty Programs Can Build Customer Trust and Retention

 - By using AI and machine learning algorithms, your user data can be analyzed to glean actionable information.
-We recommend using the customer data to develop consumer scoring models, or segments.
-Partnering with our clients to define these scoring algorithms, we can feed the user data into different value categories:
+Use this data to develop consumer scoring models, or segments.
+A good place to start for retailers would be with different value categories:

 Data Insights for Retention and Acquisition

 Customer value is just one insight that AI and machine learning can provide from analyzing your user data.
-Once you’ve established your consumer scoring models, you should be using this data to create customized communication that feature different levels of campaign aggressiveness, messaging, offers, cadence and channels to effectively reach that specific consumer segment.
-Monitoring, testing, and analysis of these segments over time will become the controlled variable when testing how well your Loyalty program is working.
+Once you’ve established your consumer scoring models, you should be using this data to create customized communication that features different levels of campaign aggressiveness, messaging, offers, cadence, and channels to effectively reach that specific consumer segment.
+Monitoring, testing, and analysis of these segments over time will become the controlled variable when testing how well your loyalty program is working.

-Today, consumers are expecting a true 1:1 personalized experience when interacting with your brand and there is no better place to showcase that ability than with an effective, easy-to-use loyalty program with custom messaging and offers tailored specifically for them based on their shopping habits/user data.
+Today, consumers expect a true 1:1 personalized experience when interacting with your brand, and there is no better place to showcase that ability than with an effective, easy-to-use loyalty program with custom messaging and offers tailored specifically for them based on their shopping habits/user data.